MalefactorIX/Damage-Processing-System/Faust/Codex of Arms.md

 5. Tiering and Escalation

 ## **Administration**
    All offenders should be notified and cited of their infractions.
 Depending on the severity of the offense, a citation may not arrive until after enforcement, if at all.
-No warnings will be issued for griefing offenses.
+No warnings are required for griefing offenses, extreme cases of non-compliance, or other severe disruptions to the combat environment.
+Non-combative participents who intefere with either side of the combat arena will be subject to immediate removal.
+Varying parties of opposition are not permitted to each other and violators will be removed at the request of the affected parties.
+Raid priority is first come, first fought.

    Those who wish to oversee the actions of their members will be granted that opportunity, if deemed fit.
 As such, OiCs may not be immediately granted this status upon request and can be refused if they are found unfit for the role.
 In addition, individual offenders may not redirect administration during citations.
 They are to comply with any requests or they will be considered non-compliant and will be removed from the region.